tredly/tredly-api/README.md

 # Tredly API

-Version 1.0.3
+Version 1.0.4
-July 26 2016
+August 12 2016

 This is a software package to provide API to a Tredly Host.
 You can find out more information about Tredly at **<http://tredly.com>**

 ## Installation

-Requires Tredly 1.0.0 <https://github.com/vuid-com/tredly-host> or later
+Requires Tredly 1.0.0 <https://github.com/tredly/tredly> or later

 Checkout this repo and run `./install.sh` to install.